 - Be patient, diligent, and encouraging.
 Language learning takes a long time.

-- Encourage your child to use English.
-Some suggestions are:
+- Encourage your child to:

 - Read books in English.